SAFETY AND BELIEFS

 Humans have learnt to look for both security and safety by focusing.

-We focus primarily on security.
-Food, shelter, relationships, work, and finances are our main practical concerns.
-Safety and security are often connected, and they're highly organised with insurance policies, laws and police, and unbreakable passwords for banking.
+We tend to think that when we have security we will be safe.
+Food, shelter, relationships, work, and finances are our main concerns.
+They're usually highly organised with insurance policies, laws and police, and passwords for internet and banking.

-In our first years of childhood feelings and ideas on safety get associated with specific dangers, typically about keeping us safe from our own inventions. turkey dad on road crossing duty As with fire, and electricity.
-Safety warnings on medicines and machines.
-And road safety is a good example with its rules, lights, and sounds, to focus on, (a learnt behaviour which even some animals copy).
+In our first years of childhood, feelings and ideas about safety get associated with specific dangers, such as fire, and electricity.
+Safety is often about keeping us safe from our own inventions, with safety warnings on medicines and machines.

 The key point is that humans try to find both security and safety by focusing.
 We hardly remember how it feels to use our panaral senses.